 Management provides the Directors with complete, adequate and timely information prior to Board and Board Committee meetings and on an ongoing basis.
 This enables the Directors to make informed decisions and discharge their duties and responsibilities.

-As a general rule, meeting materials are provided to the Directors at least five working days prior to Board and Board Committee meetings, to allow them to prepare for the meetings and to enable discussions to focus on any questions or issues that they may have or identify.
+As a general rule, meeting materials are provided to the Directors at least five days prior to Board and Board Committee meetings, to allow them to prepare for the meetings and to enable discussions to focus on any questions or issues that they may have or identify.
 Agendas for Board and Board Committee meetings are prepared in consultation with the Chairman and the chairmen of the respective Board Committees.
 This provides assurance that there is time to cover all relevant matters during the meetings.

 In line with the Manager’s ongoing commitment to minimise paper wastage and reduce its carbon footprint, the Manager does not provide printed copies of Board and Board Committee meeting materials.
 Instead, the Directors are provided with tablet devices to enable them to access and review meeting materials prior to and during meetings.
 This initiative also enhances information security as the meeting materials are made available through a secure channel.
 The Directors are also able to review and approve written resolutions using the tablet devices.